 Top BJJ Grappling Leg Lockers?

-Leg lockers abound in BJJ and MMA today, but some stand out more than others.
+Leg lockers abound in Brazilian jiu-jitsu and MMA today, but some stand out more than others.

-Ryan Hal: A BJJ black belt most known for his outstanding heel hooks.
+- Ryan Hal: A BJJ black belt most known for his great heel hooks.
 BJ Penn, Frantz Siloa, and Johnny Nunes were the victims of this UFC leg lock specialist and TUF 22 winner.

 Are Leg Locks Legal in BJJ?